DXHeroes/knowledge-base-content/CONTRIBUTING.md

       - `How to Implement the %{name}?`
       - `Common Pitfalls of the %{name}`
       - `Resources for the %{name}`
-    - Use "The Chicago Manual of Style on Headlines".
-Go to [https://capitalizemytitle.com](https://capitalizemytitle.com) and choose "Chicago".
+    - Follow the "The Chicago Manual of Style" to capitalize your titles
+      - You can use this tool for the title capitalization: [Capitaize My Title](https://capitalizemytitle.com).
+Write your title and select "Chicago".

 ## Copyright and Licensing